What volume of 0.305 M AgNO₃ is required to react exactly with 15... | Channels for Pearson+

 1

-Identify the balanced chemical equation for the reaction between AgNO₃ and Na₂SO₄.
-The reaction is: 2 AgNO₃ + Na₂SO₄ → 2 NaNO₃ + Ag₂SO₄.
+Write the balanced chemical equation for the reaction between AgNO₃ and Na₂SO₄: 2 AgNO₃ + Na₂SO₄ → 2 NaNO₃ + Ag₂SO₄.

-Calculate the moles of AgNO₃ required using the stoichiometry of the balanced equation.
+Use the stoichiometry from the balanced equation to find the moles of AgNO₃ needed.
 According to the equation, 2 moles of AgNO₃ react with 1 mole of Na₂SO₄.

-Convert the volume from liters to milliliters by multiplying by 1000, and round the answer to the appropriate number of significant figures based on the given data.
+Convert the volume from liters to milliliters by multiplying by 1000, as the final answer should be in milliliters.

 Watch next

-Master Stoichiometry Concept with a bite sized video explanation from Jules BrunoStart learning
+Master Solution Stoichiometry with a bite sized video explanation from Jules BrunoStart learning

 Related Videos